KeisGSmit/Milestone1/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for the hero image was copied from the [South African Government - Essential services - Coronoavirus Covid-19](https://www.gov.za/Coronavirus/essential-services)

 ### Media
 - The photos used in this site were obtained from ...